instacart/jardin-archived/README.md

 ### Replica lag measurement

-You can measure the current replicalag with
+You can measure the current replica lag with
 ```python
 MyModel.replica_lag()
 # 0.001